What is Operational Excellence?

-Thanks to this experience, we have developed a four-week summer program for students interested in learning about Lean and gaining experience in the methodology and applications.
+Thanks to this experience, we have developed some programs for people interested in learning about Operational Excellence, Decision-Making and Lean, and gaining experience in the methodologies and applications.

 A month-long program that is intended to allow students to work together to accrue the technical knowledge of Lean, through academic courses combined with the method of experiential learning.